SingleManTH/agiletoolkit.org/docs/overview/design.md

 Composability isn't restricted to View components &ndash; Models are composable too.
 So you can build complex queries from existing subqueries, expressions and field definitions.

-Techically, Composability requires components that are independent, keep track of their own state and know how to cooperate with each other.
+Technically, Composability requires components that are independent, keep track of their own state and know how to cooperate with each other.
 Much of the design of Agile Toolkit is focused on offering these features transparently to every View and Model component, protecting the developer from the underlying complexities.

 With Agile Toolkit you can quickly develop a range of flexible business and interface components to meet the repeating requirements of your problem domain.